ccbrucewinhealth-art/corn/README.md

 # corn

-`corn` is a Rust-based scheduling system that replaces Ubuntu crontab and can run in Docker / K8s Pods.
+`corn` is a Rust-based scheduling system that replaces Ubuntu crontab/supervisor/proxy and can run in Docker / K8s Pods.

 ## Overview